Engineering 8 min read

 Engineering

-Complete Blog System Implementation in Astro 4.8 - A Comprehensive Approach Including AI Translation and E2E Testing
+Full Implementation of a Blog System in Astro 4.8 - A Comprehensive Approach Including AI Translation and E2E Testing

-Record of implementing a high-performance blog system based on Astro Content Collections.
-This explanation covers the comprehensive development process, including AI automatic translation using the Google Gemini API, Playwright E2E testing, and rate limiting features.
+A record of the implementation of a high-performance blog system based on Astro Content Collections.
+Explains the comprehensive development process, including AI automatic translation using the Google Gemini API, Playwright E2E testing, and rate limiting features.

 #Astro #ブログシステム +6